Songonge/Excel-Projects/Sales Analysis/Sales_Analysis_Report.md

 * *Profit*: Profit/Loss incurred

 ## Importing the Dataset to Excel
-To import the dataset in Excel, the following steps were completed:
+To import the dataset into Excel, the following steps were completed:
 * Downloaded the dataset from Kaggle as a **.csv** file.
 * Launched an empty Excel workbook.
 * Clicked on **Data** -> **Get Data** -> selected **From File** -> **From Text/CSV**.